UPRM-CIIC4010-F25/pa2-aquarium-pa2_derek-joniel/readme.md

 # Student Notes
 If you have any bonus specs, bonus or any details the TA's should know, you should include it here:

+Added Bonuses and extra changes to the project:

+Bonus 1 - Themes: Pressing the keys between 1 and 4 allows you to change the background to different images and music as well.

+Bonus 2 - Sprite change: We made it so that the player's fish sprite changes to the "next" available fish to eat.
+This feature indicates to the player that they've upgraded and are able to eat the same fish as the sprite.

+Bonus 3 - SFX: Added sound effects to when you eat the fishes and also when you bounce off them when you're too weak to eat them.

+Bonus 4 - "PowerUp" Power Up (weird name): When you reach the last level (level 4), an extra power up aside from the life one will spawn in the form of "fish flakes".
+Eating the power up will up your power by 3 and give you and even greater chance of eating bigger and better fish.